Benjamin Britten

 HIROSHIMA 2025

 It all began with an idea: to bring Benjamin Britten’s War Requiem to Hiroshima for the first time since the work’s premiere in 1962.
-Through the alchemy of piece and place, this 80th commemoration of the dropping of the atom bomb will resonate deeply with performers and audience alike.
-Bringing 145 singers from the Bournemouth Symphony Chorus and throughout the UK together with the Hiroshima Symphony Orchestra and NHK Children’s Choir, we will meld through this extraordinary music into one Voice for Peace.
+Through the alchemy of piece and place, this 80th commemoration of the dropping of the atom bomb resonated deeply with performers and audience alike.
+Bringing 145 singers from the Bournemouth Symphony Chorus and throughout the UK together with the Hiroshima Symphony Orchestra and NHK Hiroshima Children’s Choir, we melded through this extraordinary music into one Voice for Peace.

 BENJAMIN BRITTEN